clatoverada/wvc700r3-life-better-mppt/README.md

 # :exclamation: Attention: Development on this repo has ended :exclamation:
 Have a look at https://github.com/mace-de/WVC for a complete custom Firmware directly flashable to the main controller without all that soldering stuff.
+Because GitHub is forcing users to use a 2FA the new firmware repo has been moved to codeberg.org https://codeberg.org/mace-de/WVC700R3-firmware